DCAN-Labs/cdni-brain/docs/hpc.md

 ## PI Shares

 Each PI has their own allocation on MSI.
-Damien Fair: `faird`; Eric Feczko `feczk001`; Oscar Miranda-Dominguez: `miran045`; Steve Nelson: `smnelson`; Anita Randolph: `rando149`.
 These allocations have storage and grid time allocated to them.
 As one account is more active, it becomes deprioritized relative to all other accounts on MSI.
 See [this page](fairshare.md) for more information about how prioritization works.

+* Damien Fair: `faird`
+* Eric Feczko `feczk001`
+* Oscar Miranda-Dominguez: `miran045`
+* Steve Nelson: `smnelson`
+* Anita Randolph: `rando149`